 Phase 2: Completing & Submitting the Application

-Prior to submitting your first application to our Career Training USA program, it is important that you view the Application Guidelines in the Cooperator Refresher Training PowerPoint as well as the Online Application Instructions in the IC Resource Center.
-These will help clarify how to submit a complete application, ensure all documents meet InterExchange’s specifications, and use the online system with ease.
+Prior to submitting your first application to our Career Training USA program, it is important that you view the Application Guidelines in the Cooperator Refresher Training PowerPoint, as well as the Online Application Instructions in the Cooperator Resource Center.
+These will help clarify how to submit a complete application and ensure all documents meet InterExchange’s specifications.
 Using these tools will help ensure quick and smooth processing of your applications.

-Program applications are managed in our online system through which each applicant must log in, complete required information, and upload supporting documents.
+Program applications are managed in our online system through which each applicant must log in, complete required information, sign the program agreement, and upload supporting documents.
+Please ensure that participants review the Application Instructions before submitting their application to you for review.
 The DS-7002 Training Plan, which employers complete, is also built into our online application system and must be electronically signed by each phase supervisor and the applicant before submitting the application to InterExchange.

 Please ensure that host employers review the DS-7002 Training Plan Guide and Employer Instructions before submitting a training plan.
 Once an application is approved, the fully executed and final version of the DS-7002 printed on the official Department of State form can be accessed from the participant’s or employer’s online application.
 Under no circumstances should anyone but the employer complete this document.